Skip to content

 Summit book

 If you do the same trail multiple times but do not want to create a new trail every time, you can simply make a new entry in the summit book to log the completion of the trail.
+By default a new summit log entry is created automatically when you upload a fail containing GPS data in the trail creation process.
+For subsequent entries to the summit book you can provide an individual file containing your route data for this particular completion of the trail.

 Save the trail